 Don’t worry; I’ve got you covered with my new free download!

 I have created a multi-page free printable to help you actually create an acting practice that works so you can keep track of all the different acting exercises and character development exercises that will help you to do your best work.
+These printables include a variety of drama games for teenagers and acting games for kids, making them suitable for actors of all ages.

 This download includes: